Jorge Brito (visual artist): Career

 In September 1942, Brito and fellow art students Tomas Maldonado, Claudio Girola, and Alfredo Hlito wrote and signed a pamphlet entitled Manifiesto de Cuatro Jóvenes in protest of an art competition hosted at Palais de Glace.
 He received recognition for his role in the manifesto and shortly after decided to pursue a career as an artist.

 Inspired by Uruguayan painter Joaquín Torres-García, Brito relocated to Montevideo in 1943.
-He initially intended to join Torres-García's Taller Torres Garcia (TTG) organization to take classes under Torres-García himself.
+He initially intended to join Torres-García's Taller Torres García (TTG) organization to take classes under Torres-García himself.
 However, for reasons unknown, he never joined the organization and returned to Argentina in 1944.
 While staying in Córdoba, he met and married Lola Altamira, an art teacher.

 He returned to Uruguay in 1945, moving to Montevideo with an art student named Antonio Pezzino from Córdoba.
 He then settled with his wife in Pocitos where he studied under Uruguayan painter Manuel Aguiar.
 Brito and Pezzino both became closely tied to Torres-García and his associates.

 In 1947, he received his first award for painting when a portrait he sent to the eleventh National Painting and Sculpture competition hosted by the Uruguayan Ministry of Culture won a Silver Medal in the Foreign Artist Award category.
 Later that year he had his first solo exhibition at the Club Libertarios in Montevideo.
 As part of its sample, he gave a lecture on the subject of "two streams in abstract painting".
 He further gained popularity in early 1948 when he was a featured artist at the Uruguayan Painters Exhibition held at the Casino Míguez Hotel in Punta del Este.

 Brito began his career as an art educator in 1950 when he was hired as a professor of applied arts at the Uruguay Industrial Design School where he began his studies in ceramics.
 He was later promoted to Director of the Fine Arts department of the Escuela Técnica Superior de Melo in Melo, Uruguay in 1952.
 While living in Melo, his two oil paintings 'Lovers' and The Christ' were featured in the XVII National Hall and he gave lectures at the Club Unión de Melo social club.

 In 1954, Brito began contributing to public art in Montevideo with three street art murals and a ceramic relief in a building designed by architect Vaz Nadal.
 He would later win an award from the Ministry of Education of Uruguay in 1956 for a mural entitled Cervantes' located on Soriano street in Montevideo.